I found myself in a dark forest,

 You may be deciding to finally enter the special world of your memoir.
 You may so affected by the inciting incident or question of your story that you decide to begin your memoir’s quest.
 These all require scenes to be written that show your main character at a turning point.

 Remember: If there is stasis, there is no story.

 Something has to change to move you – and your story – forward.

 A turning point is literally a turning point in the story.
 It’s quite poetic that I’m writing this on the solstice – literally, the turning of the wheel of earth – moving from light to dark (depending where you are on the equator).
 It’s a significant shift, and involves reflection on what’s gone before, and decisions about what’s coming ahead.

 Let’s say your memoir is about learning who your late father was (sorry, it’s just easier for me to use my own story!): Before I can get to the major turning point which is actually to learn that he was a completely different person to who I thought he was, I need to build that up via key scenes which show the backstory and the contrast, so that the turning point is more meaningful to the reader.

-I needed to show the smaller turning points: raising of the curiosity of who he was.
+I needed to show the smaller turning points: raising the curiosity of who he was.
 How long I’d ignored the question.
-Who I’d always thought he was (so the contrast, when I do truly learn who he was, is starker).
+Who I’d always thought he was (so the contrast, when I do truly learn who he really was, is much more dramatic).
 And I need to show why and how I once didn’t want to know, and why.